bitcoin-api/bitcoin-api-full-stack/README.md

 * Exchange code updates: getting exchange code ready for production, cleaning up code, and adding necessary features like improved email handling logic including handling bounces and complaints

-* more descriptive folder names for the backend NodeJS modules Fee Fee, Korg, and The Omega
+* More descriptive folder names for the backend NodeJS modules Fee Fee, Korg, and The Omega.
+More descriptive names for other folders and modules.

 * npx commands to help set up the local and remote files and folders necessary to run a Bitcoin-Api instance